God grants each one of us gifts that equip us to reflect the love of Jesus through serving others. Serving has so many wonderful benefits:

 Volunteer with us today!
 There's a place for you.

 To volunteer, contact Heather Carrera, 224.764.4035.
-We need volunteers for the welcome center, parking, ushers, greeters, sanctuary care, communion, Sunday morning receptionist and in the Café – Sunday morning and Wednesday night.
+We need volunteers for the welcome center, parking, ushers, greeters, sanctuary care, communion, or Sunday morning receptionist.

 To volunteer, contact Lalo Chavez, 224.764.4027.
 We need volunteers for lyric operators, audio engineers and stage set-up volunteers.